cceckman/nice-dice/README.md

 The "keep" suffix can also have a number of rolls to keep.
 When [rolling for ability scores](https://www.dndbeyond.com/sources/dnd/basic-rules-2014/step-by-step-characters#3DetermineAbilityScores), a player rolls `4d6`, keeps the highest three rolls, and sums them;
-dicer recognizes `4d6kh3` for this roll.
+nice-dice recognizes `4d6kh3` for this roll.

 ## Signs, arithemtic, and parentheses